KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 Filters
 ~~~~~~~

-Using the filtering dedicated area of :numref:`filtersinterfac` you define which dataset attributes can be used to filter the geometry.
+Using the filtering dedicated area, as ahown in figure below, you define which dataset attributes can be used to filter the geometry.
 Each filter element is defined by an array (e.g. name : "store_country", label:"COUNTRY").
 The first value (name : "store_country") is the name of the attribute as it is displayed among the properties.
 The second one label: "COUNTRY" is the label which will be displayed to the user.
 This section is only present when dataset is chosen for the document.
 Clicking on add filter creates empty pair.
 Label field should be selected by picking one option from combobox that contains attribute fields from selected dataset.
 Label should be inserted as free text by editing corresponding table column.

 .. _filtersinterfac:
 .. figure:: media/image369.png